E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Additional experiments and details

 \subsection{Conditional generation}

 We train classifiers $\phi_c$ for the two considered properties, $\alpha$ and $\Delta \epsilon$.
-The property classifiers $\phi_c$ are E(3) invariant graph neural networks that receive pairwise distances between atoms $||\m_{i}-\m_{j}||$ and atom types as categorical features, very similar to the architecture used for parametrizing EDM.
-Please refer to \cite{guan2023d} for more details.
+The property classifiers $\phi_c$ are E(3) invariant graph neural networks that receive pairwise distances between atoms $||\m_{i}-\m_{j}||$ and atom types as categorical features, similar to the architecture used for parametrizing EDM.
+We follow the setting from \citep{pmlr-v162-hoogeboom22a}, splitting the 100 thousand molecules into two equal subsets, and training our generative method and property classifiers on each of the two subsets, respectively.